 Wood bees have sensitive eardrums.
 If you play loud music constantly around their nest, they would fly away.
 Beware, neighbors may not like this technique.

 4. Fix holes

 If you block the existing holes of bees then they would fly away.
 So, insert wood putty, wood glue, or fillers to block these holes properly.

 Related Articles: How To Get Rid Of Wood Roaches | 4 Easiest Ways

 Gardeners often fly bees away, but there is no guarantee that they would not come back again.
 To prevent them from invading again follow the tips below.

-- If you are choosing spraying pest option then spray 2-3 times to get good results
+- If you are choosing the spraying pest option then spray 2-3 times to get good results

-- Best time to treat them is the end of the winter month and the start of spring
+- The best time to treat them is the end of the winter month and the start of spring

 - Carpenter bees don’t attract towards painted wood.
 So, it is advised to paint exterior woods every year